lavyajn/google-form-filling-script/README.md

 ### Form Automation (`fill_form.py`)

-Update the `YOUR_DATA` dictionary with your information:
+Update the `YOUR_DATA` dictionary with your information from config.py which has to be created expilicitly:

 ```python
 YOUR_DATA = {